It’s Friday morning.

 You wake up feeling good, grab a coffee on the way to work, and roll into the office just in time for the weekly KPI meeting.

-This week you’re excited because you just tested some new CRO tactics that doubled your lead gen!
+This week you’re excited because you just tested some new conversion rate optimization (CRO) tactics that doubled your lead gen!

 Feeling like a hero, you pull up your spreadsheet but… then all you hear are complaints from the sales team.